Tier 1: Existing Data

 $0 / 3 monthsData: Multi-band TFR datasets split by regime

 Prediction: BTFR slope reflects regime mix: deep-MOND sample → n ≈ 4; transition-dominated sample → n ≈ 2.75 (Session 193 full-sample fit); near-Newtonian → n → 2.
-Lelli 2019 n = 3.85 ± 0.09 is consistent with SPARC being deep-MOND-dominated.
+Lelli 2019 n = 3.85 ± 0.09 confirms the MOND-shared slope for a SPARC-like deep-MOND-dominated sample.
+Note: 3.85 ± 0.09 is ~1.7σ from asymptotic MOND's n=4, so it confirms the direction but not the exact MOND prediction either — regime-dependence adds no discriminating content.

 Kill: A single sample produces a BTFR slope inconsistent with its regime-mix prediction by > 0.3